Last Updated on February 25, 2020

 Usually, your tour will begin with watching a video on interacting responsibly with the manatees.
 Above all, they are still a threatened species, so chasing, poking, feeding, hugging or riding manatees will get you kicked out of the tour, and possibly a fine or even jail time.
 According to one of our captains, he had called the fish and wildlife warden on a misbehaving boater the week we visited.

 We did two manatee encounters – an afternoon tour in Crystal River, and an early-morning excursion in Homosassa Springs.
 We went at the end of the season, in early March, so the waters of the Gulf were already warming.
 Based on this, I would definitely recommend morning tours if you’re there early or late in the season.
 Also, weekdays have less water traffic overall from other boaters, so you might get a better experience.
 I definitely recommend staying a few days so that you have some flexibility in case of bad weather.

 Our afternoon Crystal River manatee tour was a 3-hour excursion with River Ventures.
 They’re a pretty big outfit – with a large gift shop, lots of booking options, and add-ons you can buy like photos taken by their guides.
 Overall, the trip was great, but the afternoon time meant we didn’t see as many manatees.
-I also felt like our group size was a little large, when we were all clustered around one manatee in the water because it was one of the few we saw.
+I also felt like our group size was a little large, but maybe that was because we didn’t see as many manatees.

 Our morning Homosassa excursion was with Snorkel With The Manatees.
 They were recommended by our vacation rental office, and what I liked best about them was their small group size: 6 people is the maximum for their tours.
 They also were super friendly and really seemed to care about the manatees and local conservation.
 While the water in Homosassa wasn’t as clear, we were able to hang out in one area where manatees were passing through.
 We probably saw around 25 manatees during our 3-hour excursion, and the only other folks around were private boaters (not leading tours).